-This factsheet was last updated in September 2012.
+This factsheet was last updated in October 2015.

 What is induction?

 The length and nature of the induction process depends on the complexity of the job and the background of the new employee.
-One size does not fit all - a standardised induction course is unlikely to satisfy anyone.
+One size does not fit all and a standardised induction course is unlikely to satisfy anyone.

 Login or register for a free account to continue reading this factsheet and to learn about: